Now what for Los Angeles and a Summer Olympics it apparently won’t have until 2028?

 L.A. bid officials say their budgeting of expenses and revenue has been extremely conservative.
-But costs undoubtedly will increase from 2024 to 2028.

 The bid committee also is confident revenues will increase.
 But added revenue will depend on the overall economic circumstances and the value of the Olympics when an L.A.
 2028 organizing committee begins to seek local and national sponsors.
 All signs point to further diminishment of U.S. interest in the Olympics, especially with the next three in TV-unfriendly Asian time zones and the retirements of must-watch Summer Games stars Michael Phelps and Usain Bolt.

 *The L.A.
 2024 bid committee and its patron, the U.S. Olympic Committee, justifiably crow over the 88 percent support the bid received in a poll done by Loyola Marymount University in January and February 2016.
 There has not been another poll since.

 At that time, there was no organized opposition at all to (and little awareness of) the L.A.
 2024 bid – perhaps, in part, because L.A. became the U.S. candidate city relatively quietly, as a replacement for Boston, the original USOC choice.